7Dheeraj7/OSS-IITDH/README.md

 -  **Step 2: Install Truffle & Setting Up the project directory**

 1. **Cloning the repo and starting to work**
-   - Clone this git repo into the folder with ```git clone https://github.com/7Dheeraj7/OSS-IITDH.git```.
+   - Clone this git repo with the commad ```git clone https://github.com/7Dheeraj7/OSS-IITDH.git``` or unzip the zip file.
    - Now you will get a folder with name OSS-IITDH.
    - Now go this floder using ```cd OSS-IITDH```.